cloudberrydb/cloudberrydb-site/docs/db-utilities/db-util-plcontainer.md

 **`runtime-add options`**

-Add configuration information to the PL/Container configuration file on all Greenplum Database hosts.
+Add configuration information to the PL/Container configuration file on all Cloudberry Database hosts.
 If the specified runtime_id exists, the utility returns an error and the configuration information is not added.

 These are the supported options:

 {**-i** | **--image**} docker-image

 Required.
-Specify the full Docker image name, including the tag, that is installed on the Greenplum Database hosts.
+Specify the full Docker image name, including the tag, that is installed on the Cloudberry Database hosts.
 For example `pivotaldata/plcontainer_python:1.0.0`.

 The utility returns a warning if the specified Docker image is not installed.